devcontainers/features/src/common-utils/NOTES.md

 By default, this script provides a custom command prompt that includes information about the git repository for the current folder.
 However, with certain large repositories, this can result in a slow command prompt due to the performance of needed git operations.

-The prompt can include a "dirty" indicator that tells you whether or not there are uncomitted changes, but this is off by default because of its performance impact in large repositories.
-However, you can opt to turn this on by entering the following in a terminal or adding it to your `postCreateCommand`:
+For performance reasons, a "dirty" indicator that tells you whether or not there are uncommitted changes is disabled by default.
+You can opt to turn this on for smaller repositories by entering the following in a terminal or adding it to your `postCreateCommand`:

 ```bash
 git config devcontainers-theme.show-dirty 1
 ```

-To entirely disable the git portion of the prompt for the current folder's repository, you can use this confiration setting insted:
+To completely disable the git portion of the prompt for the current folder's repository, you can use this configuration setting instead:

 ```bash
 git config devcontainers-theme.hide-status 1